mirai-engineering/CAI-CryptoPredictiveAI/README.md

-### Short description
+## Short description

 The goal of this project is to retrieve real-time data from kraken.com and to use ML models to predict crypto prices.
-This is an ongoing project where I'm constantly searching for ways to optimze it and to discover new tools and apply new ideas.
-This project is mainly for learning purposes by having a fully-functional, real, end-to-end machine learning system.
+This is an ongoing project, where I'm constantly searching for ways to optimze it and to discover new tools, as well as applying new ideas.
+This project will hopefully show you what a real-life ML project looks like, by having a fully-functional, end-to-end machine learning system.

 Feel free to fork it and play on your own.